jake-stewart/lazier.nvim/README.md

 # lazier.nvim
-lazier is a wrapper around [lazy.nvim](https://lazy.folke.io/) which lets you have lazy loaded plugins without any extra effort.
+Lazier is a wrapper around [lazy.nvim](https://lazy.folke.io/) and lets you have lazy loaded plugins without any extra effort.

 ### Before:
-Normally, we define the mappings within the `keys` field so that the plugin can be lazy loaded:
+Normally, we define mappings within the `keys` field so that the plugin can be lazy loaded:

 ```lua
 return {